-SA Supporting Information Uncertainty Relevant C CS6: Green Infrastructure; CS9: Water Management Relevant D M Policies DM1: Design Requirements for New Build Housing Developments 6 Land resource P1 ++ P12 O Key reasons: P1 is a large brownfield site (>1ha).
-A very small area of the land on the site's southern border is Grade 3 ALC land but it is a previously developed brownfield site and so the proposed development here would be considered to be an efficient use of land.
-P12 is a very large site (17.3ha) where a housing development is currently under construction.
-The allocation of the site would therefore not result in the loss of any additional previously undeveloped P1 ++ P12 O 16 P22 + land (including the Grade 2 ALC soils found here) beyond that which has already been lost or built over as a result of the development currently underway and already permitted.
+SA SA Objective Felevant CS Policies Supporting Information Residual Score Timing Uncertainty CS6: Green Infrastructure; CS9: Water Management Relevant D M Policies DM1: Design Requirements for New Build Housing Developments Land P1 ++ P12 O Key reasons: P1 ++ P12 O 16 resource P22 + allocation of the site would therefore not result in the loss of any additional previously undeveloped land (including the Grade 2 ALC soils found here) beyond that which has already been lost or built over as a result of the development currently underway and already permitted.
 P22 is located on <1ha of brownfield.
-P22 + LT M Relevant C · · · · · · · · · · · · · · · · · · · Limit and Relevant DM Policies DM36: Controlling Pollution and Contamination, DM1: Design Requirements for New Build Housing Developments P1 0 Given the vacant, or partially vacant, nature of each site, the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in GHG emissions and the carbon footprint of each site in relation to existing levels, primarily due to the energy consumption P1 0 P12 17 adapt to climate change P22 O reasons: and private travel associated with new residents at each location.
+P22 + LT M Relevant C CS6: Green Infrastructure; CS13: Housing Mix, Density and Standards Limit and Relevant D P1 O P12 - Key Each site is in Flood Zone 1.
+Given the vacant, or partially vacant, nature of each site, the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in GHG emissions and the carbon footprint of each site in relation to existing levels, primarily due to the energy consumption P1 0 P12 17 Limit and adapt to climate change P22 O reasons: and private travel associated with new residents at each location.
 Policy CS10 would help to mitigate this to some extent, as would the generally excellent access to sustainable transport options, although a minor net increase is unlikely to be entirely avoided.
 Given the scale of development proposed at P1 and P22 (i.e. <50 dwellings) a negligible score is considered to be appropriate.
-CS5: Connectivity; CS6: Green Infrastructure; CS9: Water Management; CS10: Sustainable Design and Low Carbo P22 O LT M Energy /I I 18 Air quality P1 O P12 - P22 O Energy DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments Given the vacant, or partially vacant, nature of each site the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in emissions to air at each site in relation to existing levels, primarily due to the private travel associated with new residents at each site.
-Policy CS10 would help to mitigate this to some extent, as would the generally excellent P1 O P12 - P22 O LT M
+CS5: Connectivity; CS6: Green Infrastructure; CS9: Water Management; CS10: Sustainable Design and Low Carbo P22 O LT M Relevant C Energy л 18 Air quality P1 O P12 - P22 O M Policies Key reasons: DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments Given the vacant, or partially vacant, nature of each site the proposed construction and occupation of homes at each location would be expected to result in a minor net increase in emissions to air at each site in relation to existing levels, primarily due to the private travel associated with new residents at each site.
+Policy CS10 would help to mitigate this to some extent, as would the generally excellent access to low-emission transport options, although a minor net increase is unlikely to be entirely P1 O P12 - P22 O LT M